Snowshoe Through Gold Mine History

 $20/adult (ages 13+), $15/child (ages 4-12)

-reservations required two hours prior to start time
+reservations and payment required 2 hours prior to tour

 Where to park